strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 ### GitHub Activity

 2019 began with LoopBack past the [12,000 star count](https://github.com/strongloop/loopback) and [LoopBack 4](https://github.com/strongloop/loopback-next) at more than 1260.
 As we draw to a close, the numbers are at ----- , an increase of !

+### Other

+Innovation outside the framework
+- Improve build time in loopback-next
+- Use RenovateBot to update the dependencies for us
+- Continue to use ZenHub for project and release management, better capture and predict team velocity
+- Number of blogs we’ve produced

 ### 2020 Vision